EVBinc/tonke2/README.md

    * Artillery strike

 ## SFML setting:
-SFML has to be downloaded and connected to the project manually.
+SFML-2.5.1 has to be downloaded and connected to the project manually.
 Best instruction: https://www.youtube.com/watch?v=YfMQyOw1zik